 2. Enter the magnificent St. Mark's Basilica

 The impressive St. Mark's Basilica is another must-see in Venice.
-Also located in St. Mark's Square, this Byzantine temple, the only one of its kind in Italy, was erected in 828 to keep the relics of this saint.
+Also located in St. Mark's Square, this one-of-a-kind Byzantine temple in Italy was erected in 828 to hold the relics of this saint.
 If it is impressive on the outside, wait until you see it on the inside, and above all, to see the views of the square from its belvedere.

 I recommend you take a guided tour of St. Mark's Basilica to admire its greatest jewels: the Byzantine Treasury, the Golden Shovel, a Byzantine altarpiece full of precious stones and gems, and the Museum with the Horses of St. Mark, bronze statues looted from the hippodrome of Constantinople and from which you will access the terrace of the basilica, with magnificent views of St. Mark's Square.